EcsRx/ecsrx/docs/framework/systems.md

 2. Implementations of `IReactToEntitySystem`
 3. Other Systems

-However within those groupings it will load the systems in whatever order Zenject (assuming you are using it) provides them, however there is a way to enforce some level of priority by applying the `[Priority(1)]` attribute, this allows you to specify the priority of how systems should be loaded.
+However within those groupings it will load the systems in whatever order Zenject/Extenject (assuming you are using it) provides them, however there is a way to enforce some level of priority by applying the `[Priority(1)]` attribute, this allows you to specify the priority of how systems should be loaded.
 The ordering will be from lowest to highest so if you have a priority of 1 it will load before a system with a priority of 10.